robinmalik/microsoft-graph-docs/concepts/howto-customsecurityattributes.md

 }
 ```

-### Example 7: Assign a custom security attribute with a collection of Integer values to a user
+### Example 4: Assign a custom security attribute with a collection of Integer values to a user

 In the following example, the custom security attribute has the following settings:

-+ The customSecurityAttributeDefinition object is named `CostCenter`.
++ The customSecurityAttributeDefinition object is named `CostCenter`
-+ It belongs to an attributeSet group named `Engineering`.
++ It belongs to an attributeSet group named `Engineering`
-+ It accepts a collection of values of Integer types.
++ It accepts a collection of values of Integer data types

 #### Request